How Much Does Coving Cost to Install?

 It comes in a range of very ornate styles for great decorative purposes.

-Cornice coving tends to cost more than other coving types at around £3-£8 per metre.
+Cornice coving tends to cost more than other coving types at around £3 to £8 per metre, although prices can go higher for intricate designs.

 Pros